Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 In the example above, at a suspension point inside the inner try, the controller must be able to execute both `finally` blocks: the one with `foo()` and the one with `bar()`.

-This can be implemented by emitting an extra method containing finally blocks and available through teh `Continuation` interface:
+This can be implemented by emitting an extra method containing finally blocks and available through the `Continuation` interface:

 ```
 interface Continuation<P> {